 “I was in disbelief and then in tears,” Hartman told The Root over the phone Tuesday night.
-For three and a half weeks, Hartman has kept the good news secret—even from the good friend who was with her on the trip—a feat she says wasn’t too difficult because it felt so surreal, it was hard to process.
+For three and a half weeks, Hartman has kept the good news secret—even from the good friend who was with her on the trip—a feat she says wasn’t too difficult because it felt so surreal.

 “I said, ‘Well send a letter to my house,’ because I was like, is this a cruel prank or something?”
 She laughs.
 “It’s hard to really process it.”